Survey Results - Trainee feedback on Covington & Burling LLP

 Who we are: Covington & Burling LLP is an international law firm founded in 1919.
 The firm has more than 1,000 lawyers with 13 offices worldwide.

-What we do: What sets us apart is our ability to combine the tremendous strength in our litigation, investigations, and corporate practices with deep knowledge of policy and policymakers, and one of the world’s leading regulatory practices.
+What we do: What sets us apart is our ability to combine the tremendous strength in our litigation, investigations and corporate practices with deep knowledge of policy and policymakers, and one of the world’s leading regulatory practices.

 What we’re looking for: The candidates we choose are sharp, articulate and quick-thinking in interview.
 They have confidence and composure, but also honesty and humour.

 Perks: Benefits include life assurance, pension, private healthcare and season ticket loan.
+Each trainee is allocated an associate mentor to assist with their development.